andremaldonado/smk-math/README.md

 ## Changelog

+* 2020-09-03 - :relaxed: - 1.2.3 - Difficult fine-tune and decimal numbers on multiplication exercises.
+Game is easier now
 * 2020-08-25 - :bug: - 1.2.2 - Fix score and unit tests
 * 2020-08-19 - :bar_chart: - 1.2.1 - More info to final screen, a better code
 * 2020-08-12 - :one: - 1.2.0 - Final score for players and share button